sourcegraph/careers/job-descriptions/growth-biz-ops.md

 ### About us

 At Sourcegraph, we are building a better, smarter foundation for software development.
-The innovations of the future will all rely on code.
-By empowering software developers today, we can bring the future sooner!
-You can read [our master plan](https://sourcegraph.com/plan) to learn about our mission.
+The innovations of the future will all rely on code and by empowering software developers today, we can bring the future sooner.
+You can learn more about our mission by reading our [our master plan](https://sourcegraph.com/plan).

-Our product (code search, code intelligence, browser extensions, etc.) is [open source](https://about.sourcegraph.com/blog/sourcegraph-is-now-open-source), and is already deployed to paying customers with small and large engineering organizations across the world.
+Our product (code search, code intelligence, browser extensions, etc.) is [open source (https://about.sourcegraph.com/blog/sourcegraph-is-now-open-source), and is already deployed to paying customers with small and large engineering organizations across the world.
 Visit [our homepage](https://sourcegraph.com/start) to learn why companies use Sourcegraph.

-You can see all the progress that we have made by reading [our blog](https://about.sourcegraph.com/blog/), and all the exciting things that we are working on by reading our [product roadmap](https://docs.sourcegraph.com/dev/roadmap).
+You can see all the progress that we have made by visiting [our blog](https://about.sourcegraph.com/blog/), and all the exciting things that we are working on by checking out [our product roadmap](https://docs.sourcegraph.com/dev/roadmap).

 ### Benefits